 Early payment of employment income

-In some situations employers may disburse funds to their employees before the conclusion of the current pay period.
-In these cases the employment income is still generally considered paid when disbursed by the employer.
+In some situations employers may disburse funds to their employees’ bank before the official pay date.
+In these cases, the employment income is still considered paid on the pay day recorded on the payslip and within the STP data.

 Note: The employment period (4.3.3.06) associated with employment income that was paid early is not necessarily affected by the early payment of the income.

 Example: Olivia's employer pays her Wednesday every week for work undertaken from Friday - Thursday.
-Olivia's employment income is disbursed by her employer on the Wednesday, so her income is considered paid on the Wednesday.
+Olivia's pay day is recorded as Thursday by her employer, so her income is considered paid on the Thursday.

 Deferment of payment of employment income to obtain a social security advantage